Mr-Eke/DueBoard/README.md

 - [x] **Assignment Details:** You can view your assignments with their name, module, description, and countdown until the due date.
 - [x] **Sorting & Searching:** Easily sort assignments by their **due date**, **alphabetically**, **urgent only**, or **search** by assignment name or course name based on your criteria.
 - [x] **User-Friendly UI:** Built with HTML, CSS, and JavaScript for a responsive experience.
+It’s clear and to the point, but you can make it more concise and engaging:

+## Demo
+- **[Short video demo](https://youtu.be/M2U6hr7TV3w?feature=shared)** (as per requirement) - 2-minute video showcasing local use, load balancer access, key features, user interactions and application responses.
+- **Error Handlling**
+  - **[More detailed demo]()** - Showed how I handled errors like invalid responses or API downtime with clear feedback to the user.

 ## APIs & Technologies
 - **Google Calendar API:**
   - **Official Documentation:** [Google Calendar API Docs](https://developers.google.com/calendar/api/guides/overview)